 One of the most effective treatments for Sensory Processing Disorders is a sensory diet.
-"Sensory diet" activities provide the kind of sensory input that will help your child feel less threatened by sensory experiences, calmer, more focused, and better able to cope.
+A "Sensory diet" provides the kind of sensory input that will help your child feel less threatened by sensory experiences, be calmer, more focused, and better able to cope.

 WHEN TO USE THESE ACTIVITIES: